Arab Indonesians: Identity

 First generation immigrants are referred to as wulayātī or totok.
 They are a small minority of the Arab Indonesian population.
 The majority, muwallad, were born in Indonesia and may be of mixed heritage.

-Because of the lack of information, a few Indonesian scholars have mistaken the Arabs of Indonesia as Wahhabism agents, as Azyumardi Azra depicts Indonesians of Arab descent as wishing to purge Indonesian Islam of its indigenous religious elements.
-Indonesian critics of Arab influence in Indonesia point to the founding of the radical group Jemaah Islamiah (JI) and leadership of Laskar Jihad (LJ) and Front Pembela Islam by Indonesian Arabs.
+Because of the lack of information, some Indonesian scholars have mistaken the Arabs of Indonesia as agents of Salafism and Wahhabism, as Azyumardi Azra depicted Indonesians of Arab descent as wishing to purge Indonesian Islam of its indigenous religious elements.
+Indonesian critics of Arab influence in Indonesia point to the founding of the radical group Jemaah Islamiyah (JI) and leadership of Laskar Jihad (LJ) by Indonesian Arabs.

 Distribution

-The majority of Arab Indonesians live in Java and Madura, usually in cities or relatively big towns such as Jakarta, Pekalongan, Solo, Gresik or Surabaya.
-A sizeable population is also found in Sumatra (primarily in Palembang, and some in West Sumatra, North Sumatra, Riau, and Aceh), Kalimantan, Sulawesi and Maluku.
+The majority of Arab Indonesians live in Java and Madura, usually in cities or relatively big towns such as Jakarta, Pekalongan, Cirebon, Surakarta, Kudus, Yogyakarta, Gresik, Pasuruan, or Surabaya.
+A sizeable population is also found in Sumatra (primarily in Palembang, and some in West Sumatra, North Sumatra, Riau, and Aceh).
 The earliest census figures that indicate the number of Hadhramis living in Dutch East Indies date from 1859, when it was found that there were 4,992 Arab Indonesians living in Java and Madura.
 The census of 1870 recorded a total of 12,412 Arab Indonesians (7,495 living in Java and Madura and the rest in other islands).
 In 1900, total number of Arab population 27,399, 44,902 in 1920, and 71,335 in 1930.
 Census data shows 87,066 people in 2000, and 87,227 people in 2005, who identified themselves as being of Arab ethnicity, representing 0.040% of the population.
 The number of Indonesians with partial Arab ancestry, who do not identify as Arab, is unknown.
-It has been speculated to be several million.

 Religion

-Arab Indonesians are almost all Muslim; according to the 2000 census, 98.27 percent of Arab Indonesians are Muslim, compared to 88.22 percent of the general population.
-Historically, most have lived in so called kauman villages, in the areas around mosques, but this has changed in recent years.
+Arab Indonesians are almost all Muslim; according to the 2000 census.
+Historically, most have lived in so called Kauman villages, in the areas around mosques, but this has changed in recent years.
 The majority are Sunni, following the Shafi'i school of Islamic law with Ba 'Alawi sada families usually follow Ba 'Alawiyya tariqa.

 The Islam practiced by Arab Indonesians tends to be more orthodox than the local, indigenous-influenced forms like abangan who do not follow some of the more restrictive Islamic practices.
-Children are generally sent to madrasahs, but many later advanced their education to secular schools.
+Children are generally sent to madrasahs, but many later advance their education to secular schools.